 - Death benefits to a spouse, children or dependents if the worker dies from the injury or illness

 In addition to making a claim for workers’ compensation benefits, an injured worker also may make a claim against another worker or third party who caused a work-related injury or illness through negligence.
-For example, if a worker from another company failed to follow safety rules or guidelines, or a manufacturer provided unsafe equipment, causing the injury, the injured worker may be able to recover compensation from the other worker and his employer or a manufacturer in a personal-injury lawsuit.
+For example, if a worker from another company failed to follow safety rules or guidelines, or manufacturer-provided unsafe equipment, causing the injury, the injured worker may be able to recover compensation from the other worker and his employer or a manufacturer in a personal injury lawsuit.